The Belgravia Centre Blog

 Telogen effluvium

-Telogen effluvium is a form of diffuse hair loss many women experience, especially after giving birth.
-It can be brought on by emotional distress, such as a death in the family, or after a physical stress, such as a high fever, sudden or excessive weight loss, nutritional deficiencies, surgery, or serious illness and hair loss is spread over the whole scalp.
+is a form of diffuse hair loss many women experience, especially after giving birth.
+It can be brought on by emotional distress, such as a death in the family, or after a physical stress, such as a high fever, sudden or excessive weight loss, nutritional deficiencies, surgery, or serious illness.
+It causes thinning hair all over the whole scalp.

 Normally, the hair goes through cycles of growth (lasting about two or three years) and rest (lasting about three or four months).
 During anagen (growth), hair grows about half an inch each month and when it reaches telogen (rest), the hair strand falls out and a new one grows in its place.
 Most people shed 50 to 100 hairs per day and this amount of hair loss is considered normal and does not cause noticeable thinning of the scalp hair.